-Cash and cash equivalents amounted to S\$14.61 million and S\$7.66 million as at 31 December 2023 and 31 December 2022 respectively, which were placed with major banks in Singapore, Hong Kong and Australia.
+Cash and cash equivalents amounted to S\$5.31 million and S\$14.61 million as at 31 December 2024 and 31 December 2023 respectively, which were placed with major banks in Singapore, Hong Kong and Australia.
 All deposits are placed with banks carrying strong credit ratings with appropriate credit limits assigned relative to their credit strength, and are regularly monitored for exposures to each financial counterparty.
 The Group's foreign exchange exposure was small given both its large asset base and operational cash flows were transacted in Singapore Dollar, where most cash and cash equivalents were denominated in.

-The increase in cash and cash equivalents by \$\$6.95 million was mainly attributable to fixed deposit placement of approximately \$\$1.79 million from LV Development fund, the repayment of the bridging advances extended to ZACD (Development2) Ltd of approximately S\$1.80 million, ZACD (Development4) Ltd of approximately S\$0.44 million, LV Development Fund of approximately S\$1.33 million, performance fees of approximately \$\$4.40 million from a couple of real estate funds and collection of debts from the Group's customers in 2023.
-This was partially offset by the Group's investment into ZACD Mount Emily Residential Development Fund and Kurnia Rezeki Utama Sdn.
-Bhd. of approximately \$\$2.23 million and cash used in operations mainly on staff costs and repayment of bank borrowing and related interest costs of approximately S\$1.33 million.
+The decrease in cash and cash equivalents by S\$9.29 million was mainly attributable the investment into ZACD Mount Emily Residential Development Fund of approximately \$\$3.50 million, ZACD LV Development Fund of approximately S\$6.05 million, ARO II (Tebrau) Pte Ltd of approximately S\$0.38 million, ZACD (Development2) Ltd of approximately S\$1.21 million, ZACD Media Circle Fund of approximately \$\$0.30 million and ZACD Laserblue Pte Ltd of approximately S\$0.60 million, in conjunction with cash used in operations mainly on staff costs and repayment of bank borrowing and related interest costs of approximately \$\$0.77 million.
+The negative cash outflow was partially offset by the repayment of the bridging advances extended to ZACD Mount Emily Residential Development Fund of approximately S\$1.60 million and collection of debts from the Group's customers in 2024.